-Release of these records also directly relates to high-level promises by the President of the United States and the Attorney General to be "the most transparent administration in history."
+If with no small amount of irony, release of these records also directly relates to highlevel promises by the President of the United States and the Attorney General to be "the most transparent administration in history."
 This transparency promise, in its serial incarnations, demanded and spawned widespread media coverage, and then of the reality of the Administration's transparency efforts, and numerous transparency-oriented groups reporting on this performance, prompting further media and public interest (see, e.g., an internet search of "study Obama transparency").